Are you interested in nutrition tips for reducing symptoms of ADHD?

 Important nutrition tips

 Some of the basic guidelines of an ADHD nutrition plan include limiting processed foods, sugar, dairy, gluten and foods with dye.
 We will go beyond these suggestions.

 Eliminating foods may help reduce symptoms in many people with ADHD (4, 5, 6).
 There have been several studies showing improved behavior when on an elimination diet.
 Gluten, dairy and food dyes seem to be common offenders.

-I prefer using a food sensitivity test called MRT® (Mediator Release Test).
-MRT measures sensitivity to 170 foods and chemicals.
+A food sensitivity test called MRT® (Mediator Release Test) measures sensitivity to 170 foods and chemicals.
 From your results, we create a personalized anti-inflammatory nutrition plan (www.nowleap.com).
 MRT and the LEAP nutrition plan are very helpful in reducing many symptoms.

 Food allergies are different from food sensitivities, so it is important to know the difference.
 Food allergies involve the immune system specifically IgE antibodies.
 Think about an immediate allergic reaction with a peanut, egg or tree nut allergy.
 An allergist usually identifies an allergic reaction with a skin prick or blood test.

 Food sensitivities often have a delayed reaction, so they are challenging to identify with a typical elimination diet.